insqu/sc/README.md

 npx hardhat test --network rinkeby
 ```
 > note: we may have to wait while a block is created
-Once this is complete, we can retrun to our Alchemy tab in our browser and look up the contract that was created\
+Once this is complete, we can return to our Alchemy tab in our browser and look up the contract that was created\
 If we take a look at the trace in Etherscan we can find the contract we created and decode the raw data using their inbuilt functions, here is an example: https://rinkeby.etherscan.io/tx/0xa703de1f2770a08be1d24e95bb35acf88ce8840e0b8d2e04aa3f82399136f62c

 That's it, we did it!
-We have succesfull created a smart contract and deployed it on an Ethereum network!
+We have successfully created a smart contract and deployed it on an Ethereum network!

 ## Task 3
 Using the guide from here: https://docs.openzeppelin.com/learn/developing-smart-contracts complete the bbox.sol setup and deploy it locally to the Rinkeby test network\